dhis2/developer-portal/blog/2026-03-09-app-hub-guidance-for-external-service-integrations/index.md

 }
 ```

 The app will now only talk to the DHIS2 server, and the server will handle the upstream authentication.
-The app will therefore no longer need to maintain credential input forms, fetch credentials from the DataStore, or make direct requests to external services.
+The app will therefore no longer need to maintain credential input forms, fetch credentials from the Data store, or make direct requests to external services.

 # Are you maintaining an app?
 This is what you should check